Applying for the Student Enablement Fund

 On this page, you can find out who can apply, what the fund can cover, and how to apply.

-What the fund covers
+What the funding covers

 In line with the College’s Access and Participation Plan, the SEF helps remove barriers to learning and supports an inclusive student experience.
 Funding of up to £2,000 may be awarded based on your individual circumstances, and you can apply in each year of your course.
+Funding cannot be used for items or support already fully covered by the DSA.

-Funding may support:
+SEF funding may support:

-• Specialist equipment or software not funded through the DSA
+- Specialist equipment or software

-• Additional learning resources
+- Additional learning resources

-• Disability-related academic support
+- Disability-related academic support

 Who can apply